-A whistleblower is a person who raises a genuine concern relating to suspected malpractice within the School affecting any of the School's activities (a whistleblowing concern) you should report it under this procedure.
+A whistleblower is a person who raises a genuine concern relating to suspected malpractice within the School.
+If you have any genuine concerns related to suspected malpractice affecting any of the School's activities (a whistleblowing concern) you should report it under this procedure.